vmware/container-service-extension/container_service_extension/developer_guide.md

 The CSE server supported API version set is listed down in `\container_service_extension\common\constants\shared_constants.py` `SUPPORTED_VCD_API_VERSIONS = ['34.0', '35.0', '36.0']`
-As we add/remove support for VCD api versions in CSE, this map should be updated.
+As we add/remove support for VCD API versions in CSE, this map should be updated.

 ## API endpoints
-Since CSE is an api extension to VCD, CSE api calls must have api version specified in the `Accept` header.
+Since CSE is an API extension to VCD, CSE API calls must have API version specified in the `Accept` header.
-CSE server on startup computes the common set of api version supported by CSE and the connected VCD.
+CSE server on startup computes the common set of API version supported by CSE and the connected VCD.
-This forms the basis of the api versions that CSE server supports.
+This forms the basis of the API versions that CSE server supports.

-The complete set of CSE apis in captured in the file `\container_service_extension\server\request_dispatcher.py` in form of handler maps.
+The complete set of CSE apis is captured in the file `\container_service_extension\server\request_dispatcher.py` in form of handler maps.

-Each entry in the map(s), map a particular url + tuple of api versions to a handler function.
+Each entry in the map(s), maps a particular url + tuple of API versions to a handler function.

 The url can be templated, where template variables are prepended with the `$` sign.
 E.g. `/cse/cluster/$id` when matched with an incoming request URL of `/cse/cluster/abc-xyz`, the corresponding handler will be invoked and the handler would receive a dictionary which will contain the key-value pair `"id": "abc-xyz"`.

-As CSE server adds support for new api versions, corresponding entries should be made in the handler map(s).
+As CSE server adds support for new API versions, corresponding entries should be made in the handler map(s).
-When support for a particular api version is removed, corresponding entries in the map must be removed too.
+When support for a particular API version is removed, corresponding entries in the map must be removed too.
 Maintaining backward compatibility is of utmost importance and hence existing handler mapping and old handler behavior shouldn't be changed ever.
-If we ever feel that it is hard to maintain backward compatibility with a single handler function, we should choose to have two handler functions that map to their respective api versions in the handler map.
-Additioanly, any change in input/output of an endpoint that can't get a api version bump, should be moved to a new url.
+If we ever feel that it is hard to maintain backward compatibility with a single handler function, we should choose to have two handler functions that map to their respective API versions in the handler map.
+Additioanly, any change in input/output of an endpoint that can't get an API version bump, should be moved to a new url.

 ## RDE